paulkernfeld/bitcoin-nanopayment/README.md

 Bob requests a payment from Alice by calling the `requestPayment` method.
 He sends the result of this method (the "target") to Alice.

 ### Step 2
-Alice creates a voucher based on the this by calling 'createPayment' and passing in the target.
-She sends the voucher to Bob.
+Alice creates a voucher based on the target by calling 'createPayment' and passing in the target.
+She sends the voucher she just created to Bob.

 ### Step 3
 Bob calls 'cashPayment' on the voucher he just received from Alice.
 The result of this method tells him whether the payment was valid, and whether or not it was cashable.